ankg/TheFreshmenGuide-WONA/_posts/2015-06-26-restaurants.markdown

 ###Sardarji ki dukaan (aka Bus-Tee for reasons unknown)
-The fact that this is the only place open at 3 am in the morning should be enough to make this your favourite place in Roorkee.
-On top of that, it serves what is probably the best Maggi in Roorkee, complete with butter floating on top.<br />
+The fact that this is the only place open at 3 am in the morning should be enough to make this your favourite place in Roorkee.<br />
 _Downside_ - Dragging your stoned self all the way to the bus stand since there are no rickshaws that late at night.<br />
 _Upside_ - Munchies.